Characterisation of chaos in meteoroid streams. Application to the Geminids: Method

 \subsection{Computational method}

 The integrator chosen was the RADAU order 15 from \citet{Everhart_1985}.
 The RADAU is characterised in part by its automated computation of the length of each time increment.
-We used the ephemeris INPOP from IMCCE \citep{Fienga_al_2009} and added non-gravitational forces \citep[Poynting-Roberston drag and solar radiation pressure, see for example][]{Vaubaillon_al_2005}.
+We used the ephemeris INPOP from IMCCE \citep{Fienga_al_2009} and added non-gravitational forces \citep[Poynting-Roberston drag and solar radiation pressure; see e.g.][]{Vaubaillon_al_2005}.

 The Geminid meteor shower is a well-known shower, dynamically stable compared to streams from Jupiter-family comets.
 This allows us to test our reasoning.
 We generated a high ($>10^3$) number of particles with orbits similar to the Geminids.
 The particles were described by the initial time $t_0$, their state vector $\vec{X_0}$ at $t_0$, and their radius $r$.
 We assumed a density of $\rho = 1000\text{ kg}/\text{m}^3$ to compute the mass of the particle.
-We chose as initial time the year 2000 A.D, which corresponds to the Geminids current orbit.
+We chose the year 2000 A.D as the initial time, which corresponds to the Geminids current orbit.

 Two sets of initial conditions were processed.
-In both cases, the mean anomaly was chosen randomly between $0^{\circ}$ and $360^{\circ}$, in order to evaluate the impact of this parameter on the chaos map.
-The first set (IC1) was composed of 100080 particles, chosen to be quite close to the ejection conditions of the Geminids (see Table \ref{tab:CI1}).
+In both cases, the mean anomaly was chosen randomly between 0° and 360° in order to evaluate the impact of this parameter on the chaos map.
+The first set (IC1) was composed of 100080 particles, chosen so as to be relatively close to the ejection conditions of the Geminids (see Table \ref{tab:CI1}).
 The goal was to simulate a set of initial conditions just large enough to encompass the usual orbits of Geminids.
-The second one (IC2, Table \ref{tab:CI2}) mapped a larger part of the phase space, and was composed of 99720 particles.
-Thanks to this second set, we took a look at the bigger picture and we investigated what happens on the borders of the Geminid stream.
+The second set (IC2, Table \ref{tab:CI2}) mapped a larger part of the phase space, and was composed of 99720 particles.
+Thanks to this second set, we obtained a broader view of the model and investigated what happens on the borders of the Geminid stream.